FF6BeyondChaos/BeyondChaosRandomizer/README.md

 --- CONTRIBUTORS ---
     Abyssonym - original Beyond Chaos creator
-    subtractionsoup - maintainer of Beyond Chaos EX CtrlxZ - created or modified a bunch of sprites for the randomizer DarkSlash - madworld, darkworld, randombosses codes and some other things for KatN mode. emberling - speeddial, randomized music, converted a ton of music, and reworked palettes and sprite replacement glennmatthews - Command descriptions in logfile
+    subtractionsoup - former maintainer of Beyond Chaos EX CtrlxZ - created or modified a bunch of sprites for the randomizer ATinySpook - ported over sprites and music for the randomizer HoxNorf - ported over sprites and music for the randomizer DarkSlash - madworld, darkworld, randombosses codes and some other things for KatN mode; current maintainer of Beyond Chaos EX (send help) emberling - speeddial, randomized music, alasdraco, dialoguemanager, converted a ton of music, and reworked palettes and sprite replacement, FF6 music player patch
-    Lockirby2 - The worringtriad and notawaiter codes myself086 - new menu features and natural magic expansion Dracovious - maintainer of Beyond Chaos 4.1 and above GreenKnight5 - GUI
+	Rushlight - ported over lots of music for the randomizer Lockirby2 - The worringtriad and notawaiter codes myself086 - new menu features and natural magic expansion Dracovious - Created new GUI and R-Limit, and some other codes GreenKnight5 - First GUI, Cecilbot
+	DrInsanoPHD - Refactoring code, character stats randomizer, bug fixes, lots of help with EX V5 release Crimdahl - Rotating status patch, lots of help with EX V5 release fusoyeahhh - lots of help with EX V5 release Razzle_Storm - lots of help with EX V5 release
+	CDude - lots of help with event code for EX V5 release Cecil188 - ported over music, owner of the Discord, and overall helper with everything

 --- EXTERNAL PATCHES USED ---
 	Synchysi - esper restriction
 	Lenophis - unhardcoded tintinabar
-    Novalia Spirit - "Allergic Dog" bug fix, Selective Reequip Leet Sketcher - Y Equip Relics
-    Assassin - That Damn Yellow Streak fix, sketch fix Power Panda - Divergent Paths: The 3 Scenarios HatZen08 - Coliseum Rewards Display
+    Novalia Spirit - "Allergic Dog" bug fix, Selective Reequip Leet Sketcher - Y Equip Relics, rotating statuses patch Assassin - That Damn Yellow Streak fix, sketch fix Power Panda - Divergent Paths: The 3 Scenarios HatZen08 - Coliseum Rewards Display
+	madsiur, tsushiy, Lenophis - FF6 Music Player

 --- SPECIAL THANKS ---
-    cecil188 - OG beyond chaos fan
+    Cecil188 - OG beyond chaos fan
     fathlo23 - RPG speedrunner and BC challenge runner ffmasterfoobar - twitch broadcaster who did a lot of initial playtesting for my entertainment greenknight5 - bc_cecilbot programmer